Sanguisorba officinalis

 Sanguisorba officinalis, commonly known as great burnet, is a plant in the family Rosaceae, subfamily Rosoideae.
 It is native throughout the cooler regions of the Northern Hemisphere in Europe, northern Asia, and northern North America.

 Sanguisorba officinalis is an important food plant for the European large blue butterflies Phengaris nausithous and P. teleius.

 Description and habitats

-It is a herbaceous perennial plant growing to 1 m tall, which occurs in grasslands, growing well on grassy banks.
+It is a herbaceous perennial plant growing to tall, which occurs in grasslands, growing well on grassy banks.
 It flowers from June to September.

 Distribution

-Species native to the majority of Europe, Asia and the West Coast of Canada and the United States.
-It has been introduced to the territories of Finland in Europe and Peru in South America.
+The species is native to the majority of Europe, Asia and the West Coast of Canada and the United States.
+It has been introduced to Finland in Europe and Peru in South America.

 Commercial uses

 Use is made of its extensive root system for erosion control, as well as a bioremediator, used to reclaim derelict sites such as landfills.

 Ornamental

 Sanguisorba officinalis is one of several Sanguisorba species cultivated as ornamental plants.
 The cultivar 'Tanna' is widely available, and has won the Royal Horticultural Society's Award of Garden Merit.
 The synonym Sanguisorba menziesii is also listed as having gained the Award.